Great Neck Plaza, New York: United States Senate

 Like the rest of New York, Great Neck Plaza is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).

 Politics

 In the 2016 U.S. presidential election, the majority of Great Neck Plaza voters voted for Hillary Clinton (D).

 Education

 School district

 Great Neck Plaza is located entirely within the boundaries of the Great Neck Union Free School District.
 As such, all children who reside within the village and attend public schools go to Great Neck's schools.

 Library district

-Great Neck Plaza is located within the boundaries of the Great Neck Library District.
+Great Neck Plaza is located within the boundaries of the Great Neck Library District (which is served by the Great Neck Public Library).

 Emergency services

 Great Neck Plaza is protected by the Nassau County Police Department's Sixth Precinct (located in Manhasset), and fire protection is provided by two volunteer departments: Vigilant Hook & Ladder for locations north of the LIRR tracks and Manhasset–Lakeville Fire Department for locations south of the LIRR tracks.